 Someone appointed primarily in civil protection proceedings involving child abuse and/or neglect.
-Duties of a CASA representative include an independent gathering of information through interviews and review of records; facilitating prompt and thorough review of the case; protecting and promoting the best interests of the child; follow-up and monitoring of court orders and plans; making a written report to the court with recommendations concerning the child's welfare; and negotiating and advocating on behalf of the child.
-(49-2-207)
+Duties of a CASA representative include an independent gathering of information through interviews and review of records; facilitating prompt and thorough review of the case; protecting and promoting the best interests of the child; follow-up and monitoring of Court orders and case plans; making a written report to the Court with recommendations concerning the child's welfare; and negotiating and advocating on behalf of the child.
+(W. Va.
+Code §49-2-207)